timmyang/Kdata_Advanced_Data_Analytics_Semi_Professional/README.md

   - Discovering a Subject for Analysis
   - Management Plans for Analysis Projects
 - Data Analysis Master Plan
-  - A Framework for Establishing a Master Plan
+  - Framework for Establishing a Master Plan
   - Establishing an Analysis Governance System

 ---------